JackAdams/meteor-accounts-ldap/README.md

 ##### Client

-You can send info from the client to the server via the request parameter by overwriting the below function **on the client** whose return value will set the value of `request.data`:
+You can send info from the client to your app server via the request parameter by overwriting the below function **on the client** whose return value will set the value of `request.data`:

 ```
 LDAP.data = function () { return null; };